 Many nearby states (e.g., NY, NH, VT, CT, PA) strictly regulate the entry and transport of firewood, so be sure to learn the firewood regulations in surrounding areas before taking firewood out of Rhode Island.
 To best protect forests in Rhode Island and elsewhere, buy firewood where you will burn it.

 This summary is accurate to the best of DMF staff abilities as of 3 October 2023.

 Rhode Island Web Resources

-- Cooperative Agricultural Pest Survey Pest Alerts, Rhode Island DEM
+- Cooperative Agricultural Pest Survey Pest Alerts, Rhode Island Department of Environmental Management (DEM)

 - Rhode Island State Parks Camping Policy, RI Parks and Rec.

 - Emerald Ash Borer in Rhode Island, Rhode Island DEM

 - European Spongy Moth Federal Quarantine in Rhode Island

 Do you have more information for North Carolina?
 Submit a link at the ribbon below!